CHTC/Events/README.md

     ### Anything
     You can use any Markdown here, including [links](https://example.com).
     It just goes at the end of the article.
+    If you don't want anything here, feel free to delete the entire `endblock:` tag.
 ---

 The article content goes here.